Zixx: Level 2

 Having made it to the shifting labyrinth of level 2, Zixx and Flanngo have gotten a nice inventory upgrade, but seem to have lost their pals Adam and Griff.
 Finding their new Earth location outside the Keep to be a quiet rural town called Glen River, they find themselves forming a new team composed of their new friends, Riley, Meghan, and Dwayne.
 Zixx needs to keep one step ahead of her foes.
 Unlike the previous level, level 2 changes layout randomly making it difficult to find locations again.

 Zixx and her new team must find the key to the golden gate, the portal to the next level, but it is not easy because the gate also shifts around.
 They will need to hurry and beat various new agents of the Hargokk Empire.
 As well as finding out that Onccalon is still alive and regenerating, now they need Adam and Griff's help.

 Level 3

 Zixx is thrilled when her team enters Level Three intact.
 The challenges of Level Three turn out to be far greater than those of the previous levels, requiring puzzle-solving to gain upgrades.
 Somewhere on this level in the Keep, Onccalon is growing ever stronger and is about to be resurrected.
 Only the most powerful weapon of all time can defeat Onccalon, and so the race is on to find the Sword of Gaanth, which is split into a hilt, a blade, and six Vortrian gems.
 If they fail, then the last remaining Gaanth who resides within the sword will destroy the entire universe before Onccalon can rule it.
-In the end, Onccalon is destroyed by Zixx using the Gaanth, and Zixx, Flanngo, and Tarphex go back to their home planet.
+In the end, Onccalon is destroyed by Zixx using the Sword.
+As the Keep began dissolving in response, Zixx, Flanngo, and Tarphex depart to rejoin the Network while sending their human friends back to Earth with the promise of reuniting for future missions.